ParallelMaths/parallel/pages/7-22-maths-jokes.md

 ## 4. Domino toppling

 I watched this terrific video last week.
 Take a look and answer the question afterwards.

 @[youtube](5JCm5FY-dEY?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=4 marks=1
-__4__ Starting with 5mm tall domino, roughly how many dominoes would you need to knock down the Empire State Building?
+__4.1__ Starting with a 5mm tall domino, roughly how many dominoes would you need to knock down the Empire State Building?

 * [x] 30
 * [ ] 100